HenrikStiernstedt/Quiz/README.md

 * Majority fails.
 Everyone types in a hopefully unique item from a list of items.
   Ie. A car beginning with A. Everyone who have typed in a unique car model gets a point.

+* New public score board and question display.
+  This one is supposed to be streamed online or just let everyone have surf to the page directly.
+To be used in tandem with the phone.